Toyota Vitz: Second generation (XP90; 2005)

 The European, Australian, Canadian, Mexican, Venezuelan and Puerto Rican markets received the second-generation Vitz near the end of 2005.
 In the Australia and North America, the car was sold under the Yaris nameplate for the first time; the Belta is also sold there but with the nameplate Yaris sedan.
 The production Yaris for the US market was unveiled at the Los Angeles Auto Show in January 2006.
 The XP90 series Yaris was built in Japan, France, Thailand, China and Taiwan.

 The previous 4-cylinder 1.0 VVT-i engine was replaced by the 3-cylinder engine also found in the Toyota Aygo.
 The 1.3-litre engine was revised to offer slightly more power, and the 1.4 D-4D got a 15 PS boost to 90 PS, the former engine allowing it to achieve exceptional fuel economy.
 For the European market in early 2009 the Yaris added a 1.33-litre engine with Stop & Start technology.
-The Yaris became the first car in its class to offer nine airbags.

-The Vitz also received a minor facelift in 2009 with slight subtle revisions to its bumper with in-built cornering protectors, air dams and revised tail lights.
+The Vitz also received a minor facelift in 2009 with slight subtle revisions to its bumper with in-built cornering protectors, revised air dams and fog-lamps and revised tail lights.
+In the interior, the facelift received minor revision to the climate rotary knobs.